Sievert, Unit To Measure The Radiation Dose Received

-The sievert is a unit derived from the dose of ionizing radiation in the International System of Units.
+Sievert is a unit derived from the dose of ionizing radiation in the International System of Units.
 It is represented by the symbol Sv.
-It is a measure of the effect that low levels of ionizing radiation on the human body produce on health.
-Sievert is of fundamental importance in dosimetry. the protection against radiation.
+It is a measure of the effect that low levels of ionizing radiation on the human body have on health.
+Sievert is of fundamental importance in dosimetry and radiation protection.

-The name of sievert is due to the Swedish medical physicist Rolf Maximilian Sievert for his work in the measurement of radiation dose. the investigation of the biological effects of radiation.
+The name of sievert is due to the Swedish medical physicist Rolf Maximilian Sievert for his work in measuring the radiation dose in the investigation of the biological effects of radiation.

-The equivalent dose is a measure of the dose of radiation a tissue receives.
-Attempts have been made to correct the different biological effects of the different types of ionizing radiation.
-The equivalent dose is, therefore, a less fundamental quantity than the absorbed dose, but it is biologically more relevant.
+Equivalent dose is a measure of the radiation dose received by tissue that is expressed in sievert.
+It has been attempted to correct the different biological effects of different types of ionizing radiation.
+The equivalent dose is, therefore, a less fundamental amount than the absorbed dose, but it is biologically more relevant.

-The equivalent dose for a tissue is found by multiplying the absorbed dose by a weighting factor of the radiation, which depends on the type of radiation.
+The equivalent dose for a tissue is found by multiplying the absorbed dose by a radiation weighting factor, which depends on the type of radiation.

-The effective radiation dose for an individual can then be determined by multiplying the equivalent dose in each organ by a tissue weighting factor, which depends on the part of the body that is exposed. the radiation,. adding the results of all the organs.
+The effective radiation dose for an individual can then be determined by multiplying the equivalent dose in each organ by a tissue weighting factor.
+This weighting factor depends on the part of the body that is exposed to the radiation by adding the results of all the organs.

 Effects of radioactivity on people

-In some reference countries, those exposed professionally can not exceed 20 mSv (milisievert) per year.
+In some reference countries, professionally exposed persons cannot exceed 20 mSv (millisievert) per year.

 In the Chernobyl nuclear accident in 1986, a large amount of radiation was released in a short time.
-Workers.
-Emergency technicians who were in place at that time could also process large doses of radiation.
-After the nuclear disaster, much experience has been gained about the influence of these irradiations on the human body.
+Workers and emergency technicians who were in place at that time could also process large doses of radiation.
+After the Chernobyl nuclear disaster, much experience was gained about the influence of these irradiations on the human body.

-The latest study conducted by the UN organization UNSCEAR concludes that 134 workers. emergency workers suffered from radiation diseases.
-Of these, 28 people died as a result of the radiation.
-The 106 survivors left skin damage. waterfalls. the radiation.
-In addition, hundreds of thousands of people were called to fight the disaster that they were most at risk.
-Later cases of leukemia appeared. waterfalls.
+The latest study by the United Nations organization UNSCEAR concludes that 134 emergency workers suffered from ionizing radiation diseases.
+Of these, 28 people died as a result of radiation.
+The 106 survivors suffered skin damage, cataracts due to radiation received.
+In addition, hundreds of thousands of people who were summoned to fight the disaster suffered a greater risk from radioactive exposure.
+Subsequently, cases of leukemia appeared.